 If you have evidence of federal healthcare fraud, the first step is to report it to the appropriate agency.
 This might be the Dept. of Justice, the Occupational Safety and Health Administration (OSHA), the Dept. of Health and Human Services, or others, which all have online forms to submit complaints.

 Filing a lawsuit on behalf of the U.S. government, along with knowing what evidence to gather to qualify for formal whistleblower protection, is an incredibly daunting and complex process.
 Attempting this on your own is unadvisable and will likely cost you the chance at a monetary whistleblower award.
-The Louisiana whistleblower lawyers at Herman, Herman & Katz have proven experience in successful qui tam litigation.
+The Louisiana whistleblower lawyers at Herman, Katz, Gisleson & Cain have proven experience in successful qui tam litigation.
 We can protect your rights and make sure you are rewarded for your brave role in revealing federal healthcare fraud.
 Call us anytime at 844-943-7626 or click here to schedule a free and confidential case consultation.

 Comments for this article are closed.